geneontology/noctua_app_stack/production/PRODUCTION_README.md

 ### 4. Update configuration file to instantiate instance on aws

-Name: REPLACE_ME should be "noctua-production-YYYY-MM-DD" or ___-noctua-test-YYYY-MM--DD - see Prerequisites 6 for exact text
+Name: REPLACE_ME should be "noctua-production-YYYY-MM-DD" or ___-noctua-test-YYYY-MM--DD - see Prerequisites 6 (Item 6c) for exact text
-dns_record_name: should be ["noctua-production-YYYY-MM-DD.geneontology.org", "barista-production-YYYY-MM-DD.geneontology.org"] or ["___-noctua-test-YYYY-MM-DD.geneontology.io", "___-barista-test-YYYY-MM-DD.geneontology.io"]- see Prerequisites 6 for exact text
+dns_record_name: should be ["noctua-production-YYYY-MM-DD.geneontology.org", "barista-production-YYYY-MM-DD.geneontology.org"] or ["___-noctua-test-YYYY-MM-DD.geneontology.io", "___-barista-test-YYYY-MM-DD.geneontology.io"]- see Prerequisites 6 (Item 6d, 6e) for exact text
 dns_zone_id: should be `Z04640331A23NHVPCC784` for geneontology.org or `Z1SMAYFNVK75BZ` for geneontology.io

 ```